Indian Air Force: Defence Space Agency

+India currently has 10 military satellites.

 Display teams

 The Surya Kiran Aerobatic Team (SKAT) (Surya Kiran is Sanskrit for Sun Rays) is an aerobatics demonstration team of the Indian Air Force.
 They were formed in 1996 and are successors to the Thunderbolts.
-The team has a total of 13 pilots (selected from the fighter stream of the IAF) and operate 9 HAL HJT-16 Kiran Mk.2 trainer aircraft painted in a "day-glo orange" and white colour scheme.
+The team has a total of 13 pilots (selected from the fighter stream of the IAF) and operate 9 Bae Hawk mk.132 painted in a "day-glo orange" and white colour scheme.
 The Surya Kiran team were conferred squadron status in 2006, and presently have the designation of 52 Squadron ("The Sharks").
 The team is based at the Indian Air Force Station at Bidar.
-The IAF has begun the process of converting Surya Kirans to BAE Hawks.
+The team earlier used to fly HAL HJT-16 Kiran.

 Sarang (Sanskrit for Peacock) is the Helicopter Display Team of the Indian Air Force.
 The team was formed in October 2003 and their first public performance was at the Asian Aerospace Show, Singapore, 2004.
-The team flies four HAL Dhruvs painted in red and white with a peacock figure at each side of the fuselage.
+The team earlier used to fly four HAL Dhruvs but that was upgraded to five on the 91st Air Force day held in Prayagraj.
+The choppers are painted in red and white with a peacock figure at each side of the fuselage.
 The team is based at the Sulur Air Force Station, Coimbatore.

 Personnel

-Over the years reliable sources provided notably divergent estimates of the personnel strength of the Indian Air Force after analysing open-source intelligence.
-In 2006, Anthony Cordesman estimated that strength to be 170,000 in the International Institute for Strategic Studies (IISS) publication "The Asian Conventional Military Balance in 2006".
-In 2010, James Hackett revised that estimate to an approximate strength of 127,000 active personnel in the IISS publication "Military Balance 2010".